FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Introduction

 \section{Introduction}

 Explainability is an aspect of Artificial Intelligence (AI) that is gaining prominence today.
-Explainable AI (XAI) enables humans to more comprehensively understand model predictions as opposed to \textit{black box} approaches, which is of paramount importance for the use of such technologies in the real world\cite{arrieta2020explainable, minh2022explainable, loh2022application}.
-Among many other fields, computer vision is a field that often benefits from XAI, in part due to its visual nature \cite{nafisah2022tuberculosis, sudar2022alzheimer, minh2022explainable}.
-In the field of Computer Vision, both Convolutional Neural Networks (CNNs) and Transformer-based models are widely used for image classification\cite{alzubaidi2021review,han2022survey, khan2022transformers}.
-It is worth noting that several transformer-based approaches use convolutional layers.
+Explainable AI (XAI) enables humans to understand model predictions more comprehensively than \textit{black box} approaches, which is paramount for the use of such technologies in the real world \cite{arrieta2020explainable, minh2022explainable, loh2022application}.
+Among many other fields, computer vision often benefits from XAI, in part due to its visual nature \cite{nafisah2022tuberculosis, sudar2022alzheimer, minh2022explainable}.
+In computer vision, both Convolutional Neural Networks (CNNs) and Transformer-based models are widely used for image classification \cite{alzubaidi2021review,han2022survey, khan2022transformers}.
+Notably, several transformer-based approaches use convolutional layers.

-Despite the strengths of CNNs in the field of computer vision, they are often considered a black-box approach \cite{Guidotti2018camsurvey}, that is, their predictions are often difficult to analyse and interpret.
-In critical situations where machine learning models are used in the real world, the process that leads to a certain decision may be just as important as the ability of the model itself.
-The Gradient Class Activation Mapping (Grad-CAM) approach\cite{selvaraju2017grad} was proposed to visually display the convolutional processes in an easy-to-understand manner.
-The Grad-CAM algorithm generates a saliency map that explains the areas of a given image in a visual manner that are most important for a classification prediction.
+Despite the strengths of CNNs in the field of computer vision, they are often considered a black-box approach \cite{Guidotti2018camsurvey}, meaning their predictions are difficult to analyse and interpret.
+In critical situations where machine learning models are used in the real world, the process that leads to a certain decision may be just as important as the model's own ability.
+The Gradient Class Activation Mapping (Grad-CAM) approach \cite{selvaraju2017grad} was proposed to visually display the convolutional processes in an easy-to-understand manner.
+The Grad-CAM algorithm generates a saliency map that highlights the areas of a given image that are most important for a classification prediction.

+However, relying on a single predicted class to generate these visual explanations introduces vulnerabilities to human-AI teaming and confirmation bias.
+When a user is presented with a saliency map that shows only the model's top-1 prediction, they are artificially blinded to the underlying uncertainty and to the presence of secondary yet highly relevant visual features.
+This is particularly problematic in light of recent global directives, such as the European Union Artificial Intelligence Act and the FDA guidelines for Software as a Medical Device (SaMD), which increasingly demand that AI systems provide holistic, transparent, and clinically faithful interpretations of their outputs \cite{EUAIAct2024,amann2020explainability}.
+A singular viewpoint fails to capture the multi-faceted nature of complex images containing multiple objects or co-occurring pathologies, sometimes resulting in visually compelling but misleading explanations \cite{adebayo2018sanity}.